Major League Baseball on television in the 2010s

 On August 28, 2012, it was announced that ESPN and Major League Baseball had agreed on a new eight-year deal that increased ESPN's average yearly payment from about $360 million to approximately $700 million.

 Year-by-year breakdown

 2010

+The 2010 season marked the first full season in the United States for baseball games to be telecast in the digital format.
+The national telecast breakdown is as follows, along with the maximum number of appearances per team: